jdillard/personal-site/source/_trips/2022-04-23-nisqually-bridge-run.md

 > [MountRainierNPS](https://twitter.com/MountRainierNPS) Twitter account for
 > real time updates on when the gate will open for a given day.
 Also, make sure
 > to bring tire chains.

+The snow from the previous storm had settled and the week leading up had contributed small amounts of consistant snow with cold temps and fairly low winds.
+A sunny window was forecasted for most the day, and since the gate was still opening at 9AM, we knew we had to move fast.

 The avalanche forecast was potential for wet loose, so we had some concearns about the chute, given it was so large, as well as the steep walls on either